 To start managing a farm with Recovery Manager you first need to add it.
 Right-click the Enterprise SharePoint node under Management Console to start the Add Farm Wizard.
-You do not need this step with Recovery Manager Basic Edition that works with the local SharePoint farm.

 Figure 1: Add Farm

 Protect SharePoint Data

 Recovery Manager does not require any additional item-level backups to be created and can granularly restore a single item from a solid database backup.
 Use SharePoint Central Administration to create farm backup or see Recovery Manager documentation for the full list of supported backup formats.